-2008 Annual Rules For Bryan Bass Club Tournaments (11-03-07 02:30pm)
+2010 Annual Rules for Bryan Bass Club Tournaments

 1. RULE CHANGES: The following rules will remain unchanged throughout the year unless amended by majority vote at a monthly club business meeting.
 Violation of a rule results in a disqualification of that day’s weight.
 The Tournament Director has authority to enforce general and annual tournament rules at all tournament sites.

 2. PROTESTS: All protests claiming rule infractions must be presented to the Tournament Director in writing within 10 minutes after the scales are officially closed for the tournament day.
 The Tournament Director, upon observing or being informed of a rule violation, will promptly inform alleged rule violators of an infraction and decide if a penalty or disqualification will be enforced.
 When informed, violators may verbally accept the decision or request an appeal.
 Appeal procedure: Tournament Director and President will randomly draw three member names, who will be convened to either confirm or invalidate the penalty by majority vote after listening to involved parties.
 The president will report the procedure at the next club business meeting.